liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/02-elasticsearch/08-upgrading-to-elasticsearch_65.markdown

 Elasticsearch 6.5.x is the default, most up-to-date supported version of Elasticsearch for @product-ver@.
-If you're upgrading @product@ and still running Elasticsearch 6.1, it's time to upgrade your Elasticsearch servers,too.
-If you're setting up a new system and not already running a remote Elasticsearch 6.l.x server, follow the [installation guide](/docs/7-2/deploy/-/knowledge_base/d/installing-elasticsearch) to install Elasticsearch 6 and the [configuration guide](/docs/7-2/deploy/-/knowledge_base/d/configuring-the-liferay-elasticsearch-connector)
+If you're upgrading @product@ and still running Elasticsearch 6.1, it's time to upgrade your Elasticsearch servers, too.
+If you're setting up a new system and not already running a remote Elasticsearch 6.1.x server, follow the [installation guide](/docs/7-2/deploy/-/knowledge_base/d/installing-elasticsearch) to install Elasticsearch 6 and the [configuration guide](/docs/7-2/deploy/-/knowledge_base/d/configuring-the-liferay-elasticsearch-connector)